tiagomelo/tiagomelo.github.io/docs/_posts/2019-05-16-go-reading-data-from-mysql-tables-more-flexible-way-tiago-melo.markdown

 ---
 ![Go: reading data from MySQL tables in a more flexible way](/assets/images/2019-05-16-e3187e8a-1fcb-494a-ae2b-6074ebcbba68/2019-05-16-banner.png)

-# Go: reading data from MySQL tables in a more flexible way

 [In a previous article](https://www.linkedin.com/pulse/go-exporting-millions-records-from-mysql-table-csv-file-tiago-melo/), we read data from a given [MySQL](https://dev.mysql.com/) table and exported it to a [CSV file](https://pt.wikipedia.org/wiki/Comma-separated_values).
 In this article, I'll show a more generic approach to do it.

 ## Introduction